Sh950/car-rental-reservations-system-java/README.md

 Rental Overlaps: Detects overlapping rentals for the same car and customer.

 Encapsulation: Uses private fields and accessor/mutator methods to enforce encapsulation.

-How to Use

-Clone or download the project files (Car.java, Rent.java, Date.java).

-Compile the files using a Java compiler:

-bash